PaloAltoNetworks/google-cloud-hub-spoke-tutorial/README.md

     ./google-cloud-hub-spoke-tutorial/rapid/setup.sh
     ```

-3. Provide the appropriate responses for the scripted prompts.
+3. Provide the appropriate responses for each scripted prompt.

 4. After all the resources are created, the script displays the following message: